10 Reasons Why It’s So Hard to Lose Water Weight

 You’re overdoing the carbs

 Sugar and carbs (which turn into sugar) are also surprising triggers of water retention.
 “When you consume carbohydrates, they are converted into glycogen, which is stored in the muscle as energy,” Palinski-Wade says.
 “For every gram of glycogen stored, the body holds onto about three times as much water.”
 And 120 grams of glycogen contributes a pound of weight from water.
 Unless you’re burning through all your carb stores, as an elite athlete might, you’re probably retaining excess water.
 “When you overload on sugar or go on a carb binge, you hold onto more water as your body stores these excess carbs as glycogen,” Palinski-Wade says.
+Keep in mind that carbohydrates are good for you overall, and can be found in foods like fruit, grains, starchy veggies, and things like legumes.
+What you may want to avoid are refined carbs, which are typically processed foods that have had the fiber and nutrients removed, like white bread, white rice, pastries, and snacks.
 Worried you’re eating too many carbs—especially the wrong ones?
 There are warning signs to look for that suggest your carb intake is too high.

 You’re on a fad diet or cleanse